rintarox/synct_ntp/README.md

 ## Synct
-Small ntp time vars util
-Get time variables from NTP by means of libntpq.a and libntp.a
+Small c-program to get NTP time variables by means of libntpq.a and libntp.a

 -- --
 ### Result